-(b) Using the results of the sieve analysis for the finest aquifer material, plot the cumulative percent of the aquifer material retained versus the size of the mesh for each sieve.
+- (b) Using the results of the sieve analysis for the finest aquifer material, plot the cumulative percent of the aquifer material retained versus the size of the mesh for each sieve.
 Fit a smooth curve to these points.
 Find the size corresponding to a 70 percent cumulative retention of aquifer material.
 This size should be multiplied by a factor between 4 and 6, 4 if the formation is fine and uniform and 6 if the formation is coarse and nonuniform.
 Use 9 if the formation includes silt.
-The product is the 70 percent retained size (i.e., the sieve size on which a cumulative 70 percent of the sample would be retained) of the material to be used in the packing.

-(c) A uniformity coefficient of 2.5 for the filter pack is desirable.
-The uniformity coefficient is defined 40 percent of the retained grain size divided by 90 percent retained size.
-Lower size represents a more uniform material and is more meaningful for values less than 5.

-(d) The plot of cumulative percent retention versus grain size for the filter pack should be approximately parallel to same plot for the aquifer material, should pass through the 70 percent retention value and should have 40 and 90 percent retention values such that the uniformity coefficient is less than 2.5.
-Filter pack material will be specified by determining the sieve sizes that cover the range of the curve and then defining an allowable range for the percent retention on each sieve.
+The product is the 70 percent retained size (i.e., the sieve size on which a cumulative 70 percent of the sample would be retained) of the gravel to be used in the gravel pack. - (c) The uniformity coefficient of the gravel will be 2.5 or less, where the uniformity coefficient is defined as the ratio of the grain size for 40 percent retention to the grain size for 90 percent retention. - (d) The plot of cumulative percent retention versus grain size for the gravel should be approximately parallel to same plot for the aquifer material, should pass through the 70 percent retention value and should have 40 and 90 percent retention values such that the uniformity coefficient is less than 2.5.
+Gravel pack material will be specified by determining the sieve sizes that cover the range of the curve and then defining an allowable range for the percent retention on each sieve. - (2) Thickness.
+The thickness of the gravel pack will range from a minimum of 3 inches to